 During the period between January 11, 2017 and April 4, 2017, there were extensive telephone discussions and several in-person meetings among management and counsel to the parties to negotiate the terms of the proposed transaction.
-Certain of the material terms negotiated during this period include the scope of the representations and warranties to be made by the parties to the transaction, the amount and composition of the consideration to be placed into escrow, varying limitations on the parties' maximum post-Closing indemnification liability, the role of the current and former management shareholders, the integration of Houghton's employee benefit plans and policies in the combined entity, termination rights and remedies (including the extent to which the Company would reimburse certain of the Sellers' transaction expenses in the event that the Company's shareholders do not approve the issuance of the Quaker Common Stock to the Sellers in connection with the transaction, certain Sellers' rights to nominate representatives to the Board, restrictions on such Sellers' ability to engage in particular actions not supported by the Board and other governance rights and restrictions relating to certain Sellers' interests in Quaker following the Closing.
-During this period, Drinker and Mayer continued to analyze potential regulatory issues related to the proposed transactions, and, together with the parties and their other advisors, investigated tax and other implications of various approaches to structuring the proposed transaction.
+Certain of the material terms negotiated during this period include the scope of the representations and warranties to be made by the parties to the transaction, the amount and composition of the consideration to be placed into escrow, the obligations of the current and former management shareholders under the transaction documents, the integration of Houghton's employee benefit plans and policies in the combined entity, termination rights and remedies (including the extent to which the Company would reimburse certain of the Sellers' transaction expenses in the event that the Company's shareholders did not approve the issuance of the Consideration Shares to the Sellers in connection with the transaction), the scope of the non-compete agreements, the liquidity of the Consideration Shares to be issued to the Sellers in connection with the transaction, certain Sellers' rights to nominate representatives to the Board, restrictions on such Sellers' ability to engage in particular actions not supported by the Board and other governance rights and restrictions relating to certain Sellers' interests in Quaker following the Closing.
+The parties also negotiated limitations on the Sellers' post-Closing indemnification liability, particularly whether certain fundamental representations and warranties would survive indefinitely or for a shorter period following Closing, the size of the deductible to which post-Closing indemnification obligations would be subject, and whether the parties' respective post-Closing indemnification obligations would be limited, subject to certain exceptions, to \$210 million or \$70 million (or another amount within that range).
+During this period, Drinker and Mayer continued to analyze potential antitrust regulatory issues related to the proposed transactions, and, together with the parties and their other advisors, investigated tax and other implications of various approaches to structuring the proposed transaction.
+The components of the transaction consideration were also discussed during this time period, with the Sellers strongly preferring a greater proportion of cash.
+The relative amounts of the proposed consideration were largely influenced by the Company's consideration of cash on hand, expected cash flow and long term leverage goals.
+Once the Company determined the amount of cash it expected to be available, and the amount that it expected to be able to borrow without negatively affecting its long term leverage objectives, the remaining amount necessary to produce the aggregate purchase price was calculated as stock consideration.